 The concept of leasing small amounts of space on a short-term basis is not new.
 The original version of coworking spaces were executive suites, commonly leased by small law firms and other professional service companies needing a place to receive mail and meet with clients.

 As technology evolved over time and the internet became readily available to the masses, the need for these types of spaces decreased.
 Employees could now work remotely from anywhere, telecommuting to a central office when needed, but mostly working independently from any “home base.”
-Moving to today, where e-commerce sales in the U.S. accounted for $446 billion in 2017, working outside of the traditional office model is not an uncommon occurrence.
+Moving to today, where Statista reported that e-commerce sales in the U.S. accounted for $446 billion in 2017, working outside of the traditional office model is not an uncommon occurrence.

 Increase in the Public Vocabulary